© 2021 ACUA LIMITED, All rights reserved

 (b) after notice has been served by a party to the construction contract under section 6(2) in relation to a dispute relating to payment of the amount concerned.

-Some bespoke forms of contract include a reference to mediation.
+Some bespoke forms of construction contracts include a reference of a dispute to mediation.

-The standard form construction contracts are likely to include reference to a dispute to Conciliation.
+The standard form construction contracts are likely to include reference of a dispute to Conciliation.

 The parties have the right to refer a “payment dispute” to adjudication at any time.